pablofdezr/telegram-file-downloader/README.md

    - Automatically move to the next message in the channel.
    - Download any multimedia content found in subsequent messages.
    - Continue this process until it reaches the end of the channel or encounters an error.
+   - Use alternative methods to determine the last message ID if the primary method fails.

 This mode is particularly useful for bulk downloading recent media from a channel without manually specifying each message link.